 Pášx̣apa Powwow

-Whitman College is excited to announce the second Pášx̣apa Powwow, taking place on campus Saturday, May 3, 2025.
+Whitman College is excited to announce the second Pášx̣apa Powwow, taking place on campus at the Sherwood Athletic Center on Saturday, May 3, 2025.
 This event will bring together tribal leaders, honored guests, drummers and dancers from throughout the Pacific Northwest.

 Schedule of Events